Jay-Jay23/Microsoft-Azure/Azure SQL Database/README.md

 # Summary
 <ul>
-  <li>Tailwind Traders has chosen Azure SQL Database for part of its migration.
-You've been tasked with creating the database.
+  <li>Organisation has chosen Azure SQL Database for part of its migration to the cloud.
+Been tasked with creating the database.
-In this exercise, you'll create a SQL database in Azure and then query the data in that database.</li>
+In this exercise, will create a SQL database in Azure and then test query the data in that database.</li>
 </ul>